StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

         # Provide an identifier (TopologyInstance)
 ```

-A more comprehensive example can be found in the [StackState Agent Integrations repo](https://github.com/StackVista/stackstate-agent-integrations/tree/master/agent_v2_integration_transactional_sample)
+A more comprehensive example can be found in the [Rancher Observability Agent Integrations repo](https://github.com/StackVista/stackstate-agent-integrations/tree/master/agent_v2_integration_transactional_sample)

 ### Agent Check (To be deprecated)